 Some works on display at the exhibition.

-The exhibition displays 38 plastic works reflecting the unique features of Vietnamese cultural life, both familiar and new, expressed through a contemporary perspective.
+The exhibition displays 38 plastic works reflecting the unique features in the cultural life of Vietnamese people, both familiar and new, expressed through a contemporary perspective.

 Thereby helping to promote the beauty and uniqueness of traditional Vietnamese art materials to a wide range of traditional art lovers, especially the young generation and international tourists.